 Is pH the Same as Acidity?

-While pH and acidity are related, they are not synonymous. pH is a numerical scale used to quantify the acidity or alkalinity of a solution based on its hydrogen ion concentration.
+While pH and acidity are related, they are not synonymous.
+PH is a numerical scale used to quantify the acidity or alkalinity of a solution based on its hydrogen ion concentration.
 Acidity, on the other hand, refers to the presence of acidic substances in a solution that can donate hydrogen ions.

 Acidity is often associated with the taste and reactivity of a solution, whereas pH is a precise measurement used to describe its chemical state.
 For example, two solutions with the same pH may have different acid strengths or buffering capacities, affecting their perceived acidity.